cboettig/ews-review/manuscript-w-refs.md

 that may apply across many types of systems.
 It manifests in bi-modality and high variance in times series.
-Spatial pattern development may be a warning signal in systems with short-distance positive feedbacks but long-distance negative feedbacks, such as grassland-desert transitions (van Nes and Scheffer 2005, Kéfi et al. 2007, ).
-Other spatial signals may apply where systems include both saddle nodes and positive feedbacks across space (Litzow et al. 2008, Guttal and Jayaprakash 2008a, Dakos et al. 2009, Bailey 2010, Dakos et al.
-2011b, Bel et al. 2012).
+Spatial pattern development may be a warning signal in systems with short-distance positive feedbacks but long-distance negative feedbacks, such as grassland-desert transitions [@Rietkerk2004].
+Other spatial signals may apply where systems include both saddle nodes and positive feedbacks across space (Litzow et al. 2008, Guttal and Jayaprakash 2008a, Dakos et al. 2009, Bailey 2010, Dakos et al. 2011b, Bel et al. 2012).
 A critical task for EWS research is to map these signals to their domains of applicability, and create methods to establish if ecosystems fall into these domains.

 Acknowledgments
 ===============